Trump makes 1st public appearance since his hospital stay

-President Donald Trump is making his first public appearance on Saturday since returning to the White House after his hospitalization for the coronavirus, welcoming hundreds of supporters to the South Lawn for an event that marks the return of political activities in the final stretch of the 2020 campaign.

-Trump is addressing the large crowd even as the White House refuses to declare that he is no longer contagious and against the guidance of public health officials.
-He’s also priming for a Florida rally on Monday.
+In either an act of defiance or simply tempting fate, officials organized the crowd just steps from the Rose Garden, where exactly two weeks ago the president held another large gathering to formally announce his nomination of Judge Amy Coney Barrett to the Supreme Court.
+That event is now being eyed as a possible COVID-19 superspreader as more than two dozen people in attendance have contracted the virus.

+Trump had hoped to hold campaign rallies this weekend but settled for the White House event.
+But even as his health remained unclear, he planned to ramp up his travel with a rally in Florida on Monday, followed by trips to Pennsylvania and Iowa on subsequent days.
+It was not clear if Trump posed a risk to those he would fly with on Air Force One or encounter at the rally sites.

-Before the speech, White House officials said they had no information to release on whether the president was tested for COVID-19, meaning he would make his first public appearance without the White House verifying that he’s no longer contagious.
+Before the speech, White House officials said they had no information to release on whether the president was tested for COVID-19, meaning he made his first public appearance without the White House verifying that he’s no longer contagious.

-Authorities stepped up security around the White House, where Trump planned to speak from the balcony at what is being called a “peaceful protest for law & order.”
+Security was stepped up around the White House before the event, which was called a “peaceful protest for law & order” and predominantly attended by Black and Latino supporters.
 Police and the Secret Service closed surrounding streets to vehicles and shut down Lafayette Square, the park near the White House that has long been a gathering place for public protest.

-As questions linger about his health — and Democratic opponent Joe Biden steps up his own campaigning — Trump also planned to leave the Washington area on Monday for the first time since he was hospitalized for a campaign rally in Sanford, Florida.
-He is also scheduled to hold campaign events in Iowa and Pennsylvania next week and is increasing his radio and TV appearances with conservative interviewers, hoping to make up for lost time with just over three weeks until Election Day and millions already voting.
+As questions linger about his health — and Democratic opponent Joe Biden steps up his own campaigning — Trump has more frequently called into radio and TV programs to speak with conservative interviewers, hoping to make up for lost time with just over three weeks until Election Day and millions already voting.

+Biden’s campaign said he again tested negative on Saturday for COVID-19.
+Biden was potentially exposed to the coronavirus during his Sept.
+29 debate with Trump, who announced his positive diagnosis barely 48 hours after the debate.

-The president has not been seen in public — other than in White House-produced videos — since his return days ago from the military hospital where he received experimental treatments for the coronavirus.
+The president had not been seen in public — other than in White House-produced videos — since his return five days ago from the military hospital, where he received experimental treatments for the coronavirus.

-Most in the crowd that gathered for his speech on supporting law enforcement wore masks, but there was little social distancing.

-Saturday’s speech comes two weeks after his Rose Garden event that has been labeled a “superspreader” for the virus.
-More than two dozen people linked to the White House have contracted COVID-19 since the president’s Sept.
-26 event announcing Judge Amy Coney Barrett as his nominee to the Supreme Court.

-On Saturday, all attendees are required to bring masks or will be provided with them, and also will be given temperature checks and asked to fill out a brief questionnaire.
-Attendees will be strongly encouraged to follow CDC guidelines, which include mask-wearing and social distancing.
+On Saturday, all attendees were required to bring masks or were provided with them, and were given temperature checks and asked to fill out a brief questionnaire.
+Some in the crowd removed their mask to listen to Trump.

 Trump’s Monday event in Sanford, Florida, what he’s described as a “BIG RALLY,” was originally scheduled to be held on Oct.
 2, the day after he tested positive.
 Ahead of his Saturday event, Trump used Twitter to share news articles about problems with mail-in ballots in New Jersey, Ohio and Texas.
 Trump has repeatedly made unsubstantiated claims that universal mail-in voting is beset by widespread fraud.